Compute Engine

 Getting Started

-The easiest way to get started is to load the Compute Engine JavaScript module from a CDN.
+The easiest way to get started is to load the Compute Engine JavaScript module

 Using JavaScript Modules